jgil2/LSP_REPO_eggo/README.md

 Normal case: Multiple valid rows - Output file contains all rows with transformations applied.

 Empty file: Input file contains only headers - Output is written to transformed_products_empty.csv.

+Malformed row: The row is skipped and is counted in summary.

 Missing file: Deleted products.csv - Program prints an error and exits.